-- Ensure staff maintain physical distancing from each other, which is critical to reducing transmission between adults. - Post signage in high-visibility areas to remind students and staff these and other prevention measures.
+- Ensure staff maintain physical distancing from each other, which is critical to reducing transmission between adults. - If determined necessary by Principal to accommodate more students who need in-person instruction in a classroom, recent evidence indicates that in-person instruction can occur safely without minimum physical distancing requirements when other mitigation strategies (e.g. masking) are implemented.
+This is consistent with CDC K-12 School Guidance - Post signage in high-visibility areas to remind students and staff these and other prevention measures.